 The name of a message processing function begins with the letters MPF.
 These are followed by 5 digits.
 The first 3 of these identify the MPF's parent MFM.
 The remaining 2 identify the parent MFM's state for which the MPF concerned does the processing.
 This is clarified below:

-00 State of parent MFM for which the MPF concerned
+MPF00000 MPF Stands for 'Message Processor Function' 000 Identification Number of the MPF's parent MFM 00 State of parent MFM for which the MPF concerned processes messages

 The general form of an MFM message processing function is as follows:

-int _far MPF00000(void _far *pd_in) {
+int MPF00000(void *pd_in) {

-int inst; //MFM Data-Instance Number
+int inst; // MFM Data-Instance Number

-void _far *pa_out, //Output message's action
+void *pa_out, // Output message's action

-_far *pd_out; //Output message's data
+*pd_out; // Output message's data

-size_t in_msg_len; //length of input message
+size_t in_msg_len, // length of input message

-out_msg_len; //length of output message
+out_msg_len; // length of output message

-if(cannot_process_it_this_pass) { //EXAMINE INPUT MESSAGE
+if(cannot_process_it_this_pass) { // EXAMINE INPUT MESSAGE

-pa_out = MPF00000; //Set new message entry to
+pa_out = MPF00000; // Set new message entry to

-pd_out = pd_in; //point to old message.
+pd_out = pd_in; // point to old message.

 } else {

-pd_out = (void _far *)_fmalloc((size_t)out_msg_len);
+pd_out = (void *)malloc((size_t)out_msg_len);

 PROCESS THE INPUT MESSAGE